-- Trade credit insurance offers a similar guarantee of payment as a letter of credit, but is generally cheaper than what a letter of credit costs.
+- Trade credit insurance offers a similar guarantee of payment as a letter of credit but is generally cheaper than what a letter of credit costs.
 Trade credit insurance can often pay for itself: you can incorporate the cost of credit insurance into the cost of the goods.
 Increasing a product cost by just 0.10% can be enough to cover your costs for trade credit insurance, while the purchase cost remains neutral for the customer.

 - Trade credit insurance removes burdens from customers and simplify transactions.
 You create a smoother transaction rather than presenting the customer with the additional cost and bother of obtaining a letter of credit.

-- With trade credit insurance, knowing you will receive payment means you have the freedom to offer more favorable (open terms as opposed to the fixed terms in the meaning of a letter of credit).
+- With trade credit insurance, knowing you will receive payment means you have the freedom to offer more favorable payment terms (open terms as opposed to the fixed terms in the meaning of a letter of credit).

 - Trade credit insurance gives you increased access to capital because your lender is assured of the health of their accounts receivable, which isn’t the case of a letter of credit.

-Additionally, trade credit insurance from Allianz Trade also offers predictive protection thanks to our global network of experienced risk analysts and finance professionals, so you can make better-informed business decisions.
+Additionally, trade credit insurance from Allianz Trade also offers predictive protection thanks to our global network of experienced analysts and finance professionals, so you can make better-informed business decisions.
 We provide credit protection and market insights with risk analysts evaluating current and potential customer behind the scenes, every day.